Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Cluster Initial Conditions and Cosmological Evolution

 For each cluster from the \citetalias{GBOF} catalog, we identify a single star particle in the cosmological simulation that was associated with its parent GMC in the \texttt{m12i} galaxy and use it as a tracer particle for the cluster's trajectory from birth until either $z=0$ or cluster destruction.
 With the exception of dynamical friction (discussed momentarily), the trajectory of the clusters is fully-resolved by the cosmological simulation --- the tracer particles have a mass resolution of $\approx 7 \times 10^3\,M_\odot$ compared to the cluster mass range of $10^4-10^7\, M_\odot$.
-We then extract from every \texttt{m12i} snapshot the second derivatives of the local galactic potential (Equation \ref{eqn:tidetensor}; the potential itself is stored in the simulation output) about that star particle, as well as the local position, velocity, enclosed galactic mass, and local velocity dispersion at that point in the \texttt{m12i} galaxy (used in computing the dynamical friction timescale described below).
+We then extract from every \texttt{m12i} snapshot\footnote{With the exception of the \emph{first} \texttt{m12i} snapshot, which still contains the tidal contribution of the cluster's birth GMC.
+In practice, we use the tidal tensor from the second snapshot for both initial } the second derivatives of the local galactic potential (Equation \ref{eqn:tidetensor}; the potential itself is stored in the simulation output) about that star particle, as well as the local position, velocity, enclosed galactic mass, and local velocity dispersion at that point in the \texttt{m12i} galaxy (used in computing the dynamical friction timescale described below).
 This procedure is similar to that we used for \textit{Behemoth}, the largest cluster from this catalog \citep[previously described in][]{Rodriguez2020}.
-We show an example of the position and tidal forces experienced by typical clusters (that survives to $z=0$) in Figure \ref{fig:typical}.
+We show an example of the position and tidal forces experienced by typical clusters (that survives to $z=0$) in Fig.\ \ref{fig:typical}.
 Once we have extracted the tidal tensor, it is passed as input to \texttt{CMC}, which then diagionalizes the tidal tensor and linearly extrapolates in time the value of $\lambda_{1,e}$ between the snapshots of the \texttt{m12i} model.
 The instantaneous tidal boundary is computed using Equation \eqref{eqn:rt}.
 Each timestep, \texttt{CMC} strips any star whose orbital apocenter is greater than $r_t$.
 Note that this is different from previous \texttt{CMC} models and other Monte Carlo codes \citep[e.g.][]{giersz2008}, which used a stripping criterion based on the potential energy of the cluster at $r_t$; however, we have found that our choice better replicates the mass-loss rates for star clusters on eccentric orbits (see Appendix \ref{apx:stripping}).
+Because the galactic potential (and therefore the tidal tensor) is calculated on the same scale as the typical inter-particle separation \citep[$\sim 6.5$~pc for this simulation; see][\S 4.2]{Hopkins2018}, we are able to resolve nearly all relevant physical structures that can significantly influence the tidal field of our GCs.

 While our approach allows us to model the effect of arbitrary tidal fields on our GC models, what it does \emph{not} capture is the affect on the cluster's orbit in the galaxy due to dynamical friction.
 Of course, these two effects are not independent: as dynamical friction shrinks the orbit, the tidal fields tend to become stronger toward the denser galactic center.
 In turn, stronger tidal fields strip more stars, causing the cluster to lose mass and dynamical friction to become less efficient.
 These effects are particularly difficult to model within gravitationally-softened cosmological simulations, where the star particles we use to trace the clusters' orbits have similar masses to other particles \citep[see e.g.,][for similar issues relating to supermassive BHs]{2015MNRAS.451.1868T,2021MNRAS.508.1973M}.